Mammal classification: Luo, Kielan-Jaworowska, and Cifelli classification

-Several important fossil mammal discoveries have been made that have led researchers to question many of the relationships proposed by McKenna and Bell (1997).
+Several important fossil mammal discoveries have been made that have led researchers to question many of the relationships proposed by McKenna et al. (1997).
 Additionally, researchers are subjecting taxonomic hypotheses to more rigorous cladistic analyses of early mammal fossils.
 Luo et al. (2002) summarized existing ideas and proposed new ideas of relationships among mammals at the most basal level.
 They argued that the term mammal should be defined based on characters (especially the dentary-squamosal jaw articulation) instead of a crown-based definition (the group that contains most recent common ancestor of monotremes and therians and all of its descendants).
-Their definition of Mammalia is roughly equal to the Mammaliaformes as defined by McKenna and Bell (1997) and other authors.
+Their definition of Mammalia is roughly equal to the Mammaliaformes as defined by McKenna et al. and other authors.
 They also define their taxonomic levels as clades and do not apply Linnean hierarchies.